 Thanks to their cryptic coloration and slow, deliberate movements, Ruffed Grouse can be difficult to spot as they forage on the forest floor or walk along the low branches of trees and shrubs to pluck berries and buds.
 The grouse’s habit of burying itself in soft snow to roost can lead to surprising encounters for snowshoers or skiers when the birds erupt from beneath the surface.
 When displaying for females or defending territory, the male grouse stands atop a log, rock, or low dirt mound with crest, ruff and tail erect, puffing up to nearly double its normal size and beating its wings to create a rapid-fire drumming sound.
 A drumming male will often trigger a response in a nearby male defending its own territory.
 Following the elaborate display, mating lasts only a few seconds—females then go on their way to build a nest at the base of a tree or rock and raise the young on their own.
 Although Ruffed Grouse are normally solitary, small groups of unrelated birds may form in fall or winter to take advantage of productive feeding spots.Back to top

-Ruffed Grouse are fairly common and widespread.
-Their populations may have declined between 1966 and 2014, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 18 million, with 14% living in the U.S. and 86% in Canada.
-The species rates a 10 on the Continental Concern Score.
-Ruffed Grouse is listed as a Common Bird in Steep Decline by Partners in Flight, but is not on the 2014 State of the Birds Watch List.
+Ruffed Grouse are fairly common and widespread, and their populations have held steady between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 18 million and rates them 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 The grouse’s immense popularity as a game bird has led to controls on season length, bag limits, and area closures, as well as to extensive efforts to improve habitat through management practices that encourage early successional forest.
 The Ruffed Grouse Society partners with government agencies in programs to expand grouse habitat through land purchases and targeted management.
 Habitat for Ruffed Grouse has declined where forests have matured due to fire control and limits on logging.
 Pesticide use can affect insect populations that chicks rely on.Back to top

 Rusch, Donald H., Stephen Destefano, Michael C. Reynolds and David Lauten.
 (2000).
 Ruffed Grouse (Bonasa umbellus), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.